President Biden pardons son Hunter Biden

 "No reasonable person who looks at the facts of Hunter's cases can reach any other conclusion than Hunter was singled out only because he is my son — and that is wrong," Mr. Biden said.

-Mr. Biden had committed before dropping out of the race for president not to pardon his son, saying in an interview with ABC News in June that he had ruled it out.
-After opting to leave the race the next month, the White House maintained that Mr. Biden had no plans to pardon his son, though the possible political consequences of the decision had lessened.
+Joseph Ziegler and Gary Shapley, two IRS whistleblowers who came forward to raise concerns about what they said were the Justice Department's efforts to shield Hunter Biden, said in a statement that it was "a sad day for law abiding taxpayers to witness this special privilege for the powerful."

-The White House said as recently as last month that the president still had no plans to pardon his son.
+Before dropping out of the race for president, Mr. Biden had committed not to pardon his son, saying in an interview with ABC News in June that he had ruled it out.
+After opting to leave the race the next month, the White House maintained that Mr. Biden had no plans to pardon his son, though the possible political consequences of the decision had decreased.
+The White House said as recently as last month that the president still had no plans to issue a pardon.

 "I have admitted and taken responsibility for my mistakes during the darkest days of my addiction — mistakes that have been exploited to publicly humiliate and shame me and my family for political sport.
 Despite all of this, I have maintained my sobriety for more than five years because of my deep faith and the unwavering love and support of my family and friends," Hunter Biden said in a statement Sunday night.